 He said it's been a joy running a recreational facility available to most budgets.
 He shows up to work in a T-shirt, shorts, and often times with his black Labrador.
-There are heart-tug challenges, he said, when he has to tell a child who falls short of the age restriction or height requirement they can't ride a go-kart.

 It's important to enforce the rules because anyone shorter than 56 inches can't easily reach the pedal.